getwinharris/bapXconnect/README copy.md

 - `/ui` - Web interface and admin panel

 ## Integration
 Client applications connect to the API using standard OpenAI format and the fixed API key.
-The API server handles all connections to the Oracle Cloud infrastructure and Hugging Face models.
+The API server handles all connections to Hugging Face models.

 ## Security
 - Fixed API key system for internal use